stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

-A library should `throw` and provide tailored `error` messages if expected conditions are not met.
+Throw and provide tailored `error` messages if expected conditions are not met.
 Doing so facilitates debugging and eases code maintenance (see [programmer errors](https://www.joyent.com/developers/node/design/errors)).

 ##### Bad Example